gbgabiola/gbgabiola/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/gbgabiola?color=1DA1F2&logo=twitter&style=for-the-badge "Follow me on twitter")](https://twitter.com/intent/follow?screen_name=gbgabiola)

-## I'm a Front-End Developer specializing in JavaScript!
+## I'm a Software Engineer specializing in JavaScript!

 My passion is user experience and creating real business value with a particular goal of understanding the human side of software development.
 In the words of [Jeff Atwood](https://blog.codinghorror.com/about-me), "Computers are fascinating machines, but they're mostly a reflection of the people using them... you have to study the people behind the software, too."